‘Twas Ugly Killed The Beast: Low Oil Prices Didn’t Defeat The Soviets

 Beyond that, the idea that the Soviet collapse had to be engineered by outside forces completely ignores the incredible inefficiencies built into the communist system.
 Janos Kornai explained in 1986 that the theory of communist economics was simply flawed.
 (See his book Contradictions and Dilemmas.)
 Investment is driven by a variety of factors, few of which are related to the market.
 (Kind of like the US renewables industry now.)
 Ignoring political interference (always massive, almost always detrimental), the lack of appropriate signals means that managers game the system for their own benefit, rather than optimizing their operations.
 Most obviously, this means hoarding inventory, since you don't pay for it, but rather get approval from some bureaucrat.

-No better example of the failure of heavy-handed socialism exists than modern-day Venezuela, where the government “solves” by setting price controls, and fixes shortages by arresting store owners.
+No better example of the failure of heavy-handed socialism exists than modern-day Venezuela, where the government “solves” inflation by setting price controls, and fixes shortages by arresting store owners.
 Even when oil prices were $100 a barrel, the economy was going down the drain, a decline now accelerating–and which might lead to unrest in the oil patch and disruptions of supply.

 Read more: ‘Twas Ugly Killed The Beast: Low Oil Prices Didn't Defeat The Soviets